PASSIONATE ABOUT SCHOOL LIBRARIES

 Genrefication Myths and Questions Answered

 I was reading a recently published book about school librarianship and was surprised to discover a few throwaway comments about genrefication.
 It was represented negatively and raised the usual comments you might see on Facebook posts or in email lists, arguing against genrefication.
 I’ve decided to call out some of these comments and write my responses and thoughts to each of them.
 I’ve worked in many school libraries that have both genrefied collections and collections in traditional layouts.
-I am unashamedly for genrefication, but I have also been in schools were we chose not to genrefy some collections.
+I am unashamedly for genrefication, but I have also been in schools where we chose not to genrefy some collections.
 It just wasn’t for the reasons below, and here’s why.

 Continue reading